SC questions fake degree holders in CAA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court of Pakistan on Monday observed that pilots used to run planes on fake degrees while some people completed their services in Airport Security on fake degrees.
+ISLAMABAD: The Supreme Court of Pakistan on Monday observed that pilots used to fly planes on fake degrees while some people completed their services in Airport Security on fake degrees.